Fort Street National School (also called Fort Street Model School)

 Proud Fortians Sir Joseph Carruthers and Sir Bertram Stevens became Premiers of New South Wales.

 Peter Dodds McCormick, a Scottish immigrant who penned Advance Australia Fair, was a teacher at Fort Street Model School.
-Mark Harris, one of our current teachers, used to tour with The Wiggles.
+Mark Harris, one of our current casual teachers, used to tour with The Wiggles.